DorahelyS/Phase_1_Project/README.md

 # USER EXPERIENCE

-	•	The user can submit a form and the data is persisted in the database via JSON.
-	•	The user can view each animal from the database rendered on the webpage / on Dom-loaded the picture and information will be rendered first.
+	•	Once the page loads, the user can view each animal redendered to the webapge from the public API.
-	•	Persisted data is also updated and added to the webpage via POST with submit form / prevent default.
-	•	The user can flip the cards to view more interesting facts about each animal.
+	•	The user can mouseover an image to see adopt me image
-	•	The user can hover on a card to see name name pop up.
+ 	•	The user can mouseout adopt me image to revert back to dog image
     	•   	Submit event new pet
     	•   	Stretch goal - submit event for adoption
 	•	Stretch goal - user can click a button and enter dark mode.
 	•	Stretch goal - while in dark mode user can click a button that says revert.
 Onclick the page returns to normal mode.

 # MVP